 - 1. The coach/director who is in charge of all matters pertaining to students, destination, times, and rest stops will contact the activities director to work out an appropriate itinerary for all trips.
 The coach/director is to inform the activities director when and where he/she would like a group picked up when departing for an activity.
 The activities director will serve as a liaison between the coach/director and the transportation department. - 2.
 The coach/director is responsible for discipline on the bus.
 Participants must keep the noise level low enough that the school bus driver is not distracted.
-Most accidents involving school buses are found to have a distracted deriver as a good part of the cause.
+Most accidents involving school buses are found to have a distracted deriver driver as a good part of the cause.
 Drivers are instructed if the coach/advisor refuses to carry out his/her responsibility for discipline, they will notify the activities director. - 3.
 The bus driver has the final authority on matters relating to speed, load, safety, and driving conditions.
 Every effort is made to secure competent people for activity events, but coaches/directors should report any driver they consider unsafe. - 4.
 Smoking/use of tobacco is forbidden by the coaches/directors/bus drivers while participants are present in a school-sponsored activity. - 5.
 Eating and drinking on a moving bus is not desired.
 However, distances in South Dakota are such that at times it may be necessary to take food on the trip.
 Snacking on the bus should be done only after weighing possible consequences, as the coach/director must accept responsibility for the cleanliness of the bus at the conclusion of the trip. - 6.
 Be sure participants know when and where the bus will leave for the return trip home. - 7.
 Coaches/directors are responsible for the conduct of the participants' for the entire trip, not just on the bus.
 Supervision should be maintained at all times. - 8.
 Any problems which arise on a trip should be reported to the activities director as soon as possible.
-Call the activities director's office 353-6970 or cell 350-9014. - 9.
+Call the activities director's office 353-6970 or cell 605-350-9014. - 9.
 All participants who travel with their respective teams will be required to return with their team.
+It is an expectation that students return with the team as that is a valuable part of the team-building process and an off-cited memory in reflections of co-curricular activities.
 Exception to this will be if a PARENT tells a coach he/she is taking their son/daughter or the Parental Release Form is filled out by the appropriate parties.